IEvangelist/davidpine.net/content/blog/photo-booth.md

 #### Services

 First, we convert all the base64 image strings to `byte[]`.
 We load the first image from the `ImageSharp.Image.Load` method, then the remaining images are loaded and added as frames to the first image frames collection.
 The resulting image now has several frames and will be saved as a `.gif` file.
-It is then persisted using __<i class="fa fa-cloud-upload" aria-hidden="true"></i> &nbsp; Azure Blob Storage__, within our `IImageRepository` implementation.
+It is then persisted using __{{< i fa-cloud-upload >}} &nbsp; Azure Blob Storage__, within our `IImageRepository` implementation.
 Finally, we create a link to our image and text the user the URL with `Twilio`.

 Snippet from `ImageProcessorService.ProcessImageAsync`